Nick-SHM/mkdocs-tags/README.md

 ##### `page`

 The `mkdocs.structure.pages.Page` object of the current page.
-For more info, see [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#page) and [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/structure/pages.py).
+For more info, see the [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#page) and the [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/structure/pages.py).

 ##### `config`

 The global `mkdocs.config.base.Config` object of the site.
-For more info, see [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#config) and [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/config/base.py).
+For more info, see the[MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#config) and the [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/config/base.py).

 ### On-page Tag List